Internet Brands

 The Context

-I joined the Health vertical expecting to learn from experienced React developers.
-One month in, the senior frontend engineer left, and I became the de facto technical lead for React across the team, despite being mid-level on paper.
+I joined the Health vertical expecting to learn React from people who'd been doing it for years.
+A month in, the senior frontend engineer left, and I became the de facto technical lead for React across the team, even though I was mid-level on paper.

-The team included 4 junior frontend developers, 6 senior backend engineers, and 2 PMs.
-None of the remaining frontend engineers knew React.
-I had production experience from my ForceShield contract, but I'd never led a team or architected shared infrastructure at scale.
+The team was 4 junior frontend developers, 6 senior backend engineers, and 2 PMs, and none of the remaining frontend folks knew React.
+I had production experience from my ForceShield contract, but I'd never led a team or architected shared infrastructure at any kind of scale.

 The Challenge

-React components were being duplicated across applications with inconsistent implementations.
-Each app reinvented the wheel, buttons, inputs, and modals, all slightly different.
-There was no shared design language, and onboarding new developers meant explaining the same patterns over and over.
+The vertical had no shared frontend infrastructure at all.
+React components were copied across applications and implemented differently every time; each app reinvented buttons, inputs, and modals, all slightly off from one another.
+There was no shared design language, no way to contribute, and onboarding a new developer meant explaining the same patterns yet again.
+The real problem was never any one component; it was that nothing let the whole vertical move without re-solving the same problems over and over.

-Meanwhile, the business needed features shipped fast, and I was now responsible for both delivery and team development.
+Meanwhile the business needed features shipped fast, and I was suddenly on the hook for both delivery and growing the team.

 The Solution